 If I had thought, even for one second, that writer-director M. Night Shyamalan (Lady in the Water, The Village) were making a spoof of end-of-the-world sci-fi thrillers from the 1950s, I might give The Happening much more credit than I'll be giving here.
 Even further, if it had also occurred to me that Shyamalan could be satirizing his own style of filmmaking, taking what was once harrowing and making it amusing, I'd probably be heralding him as the genius he must think he is.
 Though I entertained these notions after watching The Happening, as they serve as the only plausible explanations as to how such a good director and storyteller could make such an abysmally bad film, then I remembered that his track record in terms of telling stories to captivate audiences has been on a steady decline with each successive film after The Sixth Sense.

 Frankly, I'm surprised, as I thought his recent failures would surely mean he would try for a comeback film.
-I'm beyond surprise -- I'm downright shocked -- that the bottom could completely drop out in terms of his once surefire ability to captivate an audience, and despite very bizarre circumstances, keep us entranced from start to finish with techniques that had critics and fans alike proclaiming him the Hitchcock for the modern generation.
+I'm beyond surprise -- I'm downright shocked -- that the bottom could completely drop out in terms of his once surefire ability to hold us in rapt attention, and despite very bizarre circumstances, keep us entranced from start to finish with techniques that had critics and fans alike proclaiming him the Hitchcock for the modern generation.
 Hitchcock made a rare dud now and then, but none of them come close to the sheer ineptitude of The Happening, a film that one could claim is a clumsy first cousin of Hitch's own nature-vs.-man paranoia flick.
 The Birds.

 Our film starts out in downtown New York City, Central Park, where all of the normally busting human activity suddenly comes to a stop, only to start up seconds later with everyone in the vicinity committing suicide in the most immediately convenient ways possible.
 Rampant rumors of a terrorist attack swarm the media, as news sources and government desperately try to push an immediate explanation for something that can't be explained.
 Residents in nearby Philadelphia, and indeed the entire world, are aghast at what they see on their televisions, especially after signs that the events appear to be recurring in their neck of the woods.